 Coordinated Service Planning goes beyond the regular inter-professional communication and collaboration among providers who are integrating practice and service delivery for children, youth and families.
-It is a support in and of itself that is intended to increase family stress by providing families with a formal voice in the service planning process and help navigating and coordinating services.
+It is a support in and of itself that is intended to decrease family stress by providing families with a formal voice in the service planning process and help navigating and coordinating services.

 The implementation models vary in each service delivery area, but the vision and goals are consistent.
 Families of children and youth with multiple and/or complex needs will be at the centre of coordinated service planning and they will be provided a single plan of care, that includes all services the child and/or family is receiving.

 Changing service systems is complex and takes time.
 Early steps include joint professional development for service providers and development of common protocols between agencies and organizations.
 The role of school boards in coordinated service planning is still evolving.